noble-assets/noble-cctp-relayer/README.md

 CCTP Relayer is a simple service which listens for events on Ethereum and forwards them to Noble.
 It is meant to be used in conjunction Circle's Cross Chain Transfer Protocol.

-With 1000 threads it can index ~700 blocks per second, or about a week's worth of blocks in 70 seconds.

 Installation
 ```shell
 ...